keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/ticket-code.md

 ---
-sidebar_label: 'Ticket App Code'
+sidebar_label: 'User App Code'
 ---
-# Ticket App Code
+# User App Code

 ## Introduction
 In the previous section, you broken down the flow and logic of the two React apps: the ticket and the scanner.
 You also learned what Keypom information is needed in order to facilitate the app flow.

-In this tutorial, you'll learn about the actual code needed to create the ticket app for your seamless ticketing system.
+In this tutorial, you'll learn about the actual code needed to create the user app for your seamless ticketing system.

 :::note
 The focus of this section will be on the Keypm aspects of each script, such as getting key information and using it.